-Many oxygen sensors contain a Zirconium dioxide sensing element encased in a protective steel housing.
-Zirconium is an electrically conductive material that’s capable of generating a small voltage in the presence of oxygen.
+Many oxygen sensors contain a Zirconium dioxide sensing element.
+Zirconium is an electrically conductive material that’s capable of generating a small voltage in the presence of oxygen, which is why it’s used in these sensors.
+The sensing element is encased in a steel housing that protects it.
 Oxygen sensors are typically installed in the exhaust and/or downstream from the manifold in the exhaust pipe.

 The PCM uses the data from the oxygen sensors to measure the oxygen content in the exhaust.
 The PCM also takes this information into account to finely tune the appropriate air-fuel mixture and calculate fuel delivery and ignition timing.

 Oxygen sensors need to reach a certain temperature to make really accurate oxygen level readings.
-That’s why they rely on a heating element in order for them to get up to operating temperature more quickly.
-An ignition voltage circuit with an in-line fuse supplies the voltage needed for the heater to function.
+That’s why oxygen sensors rely on a heating element in order for them to get up to operating temperature more quickly.
+The voltage needed for the heater to function is supplied via an ignition voltage circuit that may have an in-line fuse.

-The PCM ensures that battery voltage is applied to the heater of the oxygen sensor in low engine coolant temperature conditions.
+In low engine coolant temperature conditions, the PCM takes steps so that battery voltage is applied to the heater of the oxygen sensor.
 This process takes place until the engine reaches its normal operating temperature and the PCM enters a closed-loop operation.

 What Are the Possible Causes of the P0054 Code?

 Just like most OBD-II codes, there are a handful of reasons why the P0054 code might be stored.
-Below is a list of some of the possible causes of the P0054 code.
+Below is a list of some of the possible causes for the P0054 code to be recorded.
 Note that determining the proper root cause of a trouble code is crucial to fixing the issue.